Skip to main content

 Data plane Connection

-The control plane and data plane have synchronous and asynchronous bi-directional communication.
-The asynchronous communication leverages AWS SQS queues with a bi-directional trust relationship.
-For the synchronous communication, you can choose either using an internet-based connection or using AWS PrivateLink.
+The control plane and data plane have synchronous and asynchronous bidirectional communication.
+The asynchronous communication leverages AWS SQS queues with a bidirectional trust relationship.
+For the synchronous communication, you can choose to either use an internet-based connection or use AWS PrivateLink.

 Internet